LostInZoom/cartagen/docs/contribution.rst

 #.
 If your algorithm can be decomposed into multiple functions which have their place as standalone algorithms,
    implement both of them separately.
 For example, :func:`partition_grid <cartagen.partition_grid>` relies on :func:`tessellate <cartagen.tessellate>`, thus, those two functions have been implemented separately.

+#.
+Please comment your code as much as possible, preferably in English.

 As you might have seen if you've taken a look at the repository, algorithms are not developped homogeneously throughout the library, this is because different people